by Nils Osmar. Updated Sept. 16, 2o23

 - I’m currently taking both astragalus and ashwaghanda supplements from Gaia Herbs, because I like the company and have had good experiences with their products.

-One caveat: You should not take astragalus or ashwagandha when doing a prolonged fast.
-Your body looks for damaged telomeres so it can identify which cells to cannibalize.
+One caveat: You should not take astragalus or ashwagandha (or other telomerase boosters) when doing a prolonged fast.
+This is because the body looks for damaged telomeres so it can identify which cells to cannibalize.
 Astragalus helps repair telomere damage, but it does not remove old cells from senescence.
 So a bout of prolonged fasting is not a time when you want to be repairing telomere damage.
 (Your body will be unable to locate senescent cells to remove them.)
 (And there is also a concern among some researchers that more telomerase may increase the growth of cancer, if there are any cancer cells in our bodies).

 But when we’re not fasting, and assuming we don’t already have cancer, it seems likely that keeping our telomeres shipshape, strengthening them and making them longer, will be something we can do to protect our DNA from more damage and lengthen our lifespans.